 In the event that a finding of string confusion and contention (under Implementation Plan 5.5) has been made by the DNS Stability Panel, an external and independent Extended Process Similarity Review Panel (“EPSRP”), only upon the request of the applicant, conducts a review of the requested IDN ccTLD string, using the same criteria for string confusion and contention, and a different methodology from the DNS Stability Panel.

-The EPSRP shall review the requested string(s) on the basis of the framework described below, with a clear focus on the overarching principle of preserving and ensuring the security, stability and interoperability of the DNS.
+The EPSRP shall review the requested string(s) on the basis of the framework described below, with a clear focus on the overarching principle of preserving and ensuring the security, stability and interoperability of the DNS and the guidance offered in RFC 6912 (particularly at paragraph 6).

 Criteria